getoarmorina3/school-database-fullstack-react-rest-api/README.md

 To run this project, follow the steps below:

 - Navigate to the `api` folder in your terminal.
-- Run `npm i to install` the required dependencies.
+- Run `npm install` to install the required dependencies.
 - Execute `npm run seed` to seed the database.
 - Start the server by running `node app.js`.
 The server will run on port 5000.